moonsung1234/MIRA/README.md

-# How to encrypt MIRA program encrypt?
+# How to encrypt MIRA program?

 <br/>